Explore stellar startup strategies we use to earn Page One rankings for 85% of keyword-driven content.

-All kinds of businesses, from startup- to enterprise-level, are increasing their marketing budgets to create content that converts.
-If you’re eager to invest in content marketing and get your brand’s name in blue lights (SERP blue, that is) but wonder if your startup is ready, this is the guide for you.
+Businesses from startup to enterprise levels are increasing their marketing budgets to create content that converts.
+If you’re eager to invest in content marketing and get your fledgling brand’s name in blue lights (SERP blue, that is), this content marketing for startups guide is for you.

-Siege has developed startup strategies that increase organic traffic value by $796,000+ in a year, with 85% of keyword-driven posts ranking on page 1.
-We’ve even helped a personal loan startup increase its backlink profile by 213% in 12 months.
+Siege has developed startup strategies that increase organic traffic value by $796,000+ in a year; we’ve even helped a personal loan startup increase its backlink profile by 213% in 12 months.

 That’s no easy feat in the finance space.